 If your method invocation returns either no row or only one row, then the return type of the method can be a Java class, java.util.Map or Object[] (object-array).
-If your method invocation can return more then one row, then the return type of the method must be an array of Java class, array of Map or Object[][] (object-array 2-dimensional).
+If your method invocation can return more then one row, then the return type of the method must be an array of Java class, array of Map, Object[][] (object-array 2-dimensional) or Collection or Iterator (or subtypes thereof).

-If you are using a Java class or an array of Java class as the return type, then the class must adhere to JavaBean conventions: it must expose properties through getter methods.
+If you are using a Java class, an array of Java class or a Collection<Class> or an Iterator<Class> as the return type, then the class must adhere to JavaBean conventions: it must expose properties through getter methods.

-If you are using java.util.Map or an array of Map as the return type, please note the following:
+If you are using java.util.Map or an array of Map or a Collection<Map> or an Iterator<Map> as the return type, please note the following: